 1. Improve page loading speed as much as possible

-Several studies show that slow loading pages is one of the factors that keeps users away (especially on mobile).
+Several studies show that slow-loading pages are one of the factors that keep users away (especially on mobile).

 One of the actions you can take that will not only reduce your bounce rate but also have a positive impact on your rankings and conversions is to improve the time it takes to load your website.

-According to Google, a good loading time for mobile pages is < 3 seconds.
+According to Google, good loading time for mobile pages is < 3 seconds.

 2. Avoid using full-screen popups that show up when a page is loaded